pparvin/qay/README.md

 # qay
-only testing
+only testing github
-with visual studio
+with visual studio code